NixOS/nix.dev/source/tutorials/installing-nixos-on-a-raspberry-pi.rst

   $ curl -L https://tinyurl.com/nixos-rpi-tutorial-preview > /etc/nixos/configuration.nix

-At the top of the file there are a few variables that you'd want to configure, most important being your wifi connection details, this time specified in declarative way.
+At the top of `/etc/nixos/configuration.nix` there are a few variables that you want to configure, most important being your wifi connection details, this time specified in declarative way.

 Once you're ready to install NixOS: